 The Limited Nature of Ongoing Information May Make It Difficult for You To Resell the Certificates.
 The primary source of ongoing information regarding your certificates, including information regarding the status of the related underlying mortgage loans, will be the periodic reports delivered by the certificate administrator described under the heading "Description of the Certificates-Reports to Certificateholders and Freddie Mac; Available Information" in this information circular.
 We cannot assure you that any additional ongoing information regarding your certificates will be available through any other source.
-In addition, the depositor is not aware of any source through which price information about the certificates may adversely affect the liquidity of the offered certificates, even if a secondary market for the certificates is available.
+In addition, the depositor is not aware of any source through which price information about the certificates will be generally available on an ongoing basis.
+The limited nature of the information regarding the certificates may adversely affect the liquidity of the offered certificates, even if a secondary market for the certificates is available.
 There will have been no secondary market for the certificates prior to this offering.
 We cannot assure you that a secondary market will develop or, if it does develop, that it will provide you with liquidity of investment or continue for the life of the offered certificates.
 The market value of the certificates will fluctuate with changes in prevailing rates of interest, a change in the ratings of any certificates or other credit related market changes.
 Consequently, the sale of the certificates in any market that may develop may be at a discount from the related par value or purchase price.

 The Right of the Master Servicer and the Trustee To Receive Interest on Advances May Result in Additional Losses to the Issuing Entity.
 The master servicer and the trustee will each be entitled to receive interest on unreimbursed advances made by it.
 This interest will generally accrue from the date on which the related advance is made through the date of reimbursement.
-In addition, under certain circumstances, including a default by the borrower in the payment of principal and interest on an underlying mortgage loan, that underlying mortgage loan will become specially serviced and the special servicer will be entitled to receive these distributions of interest and compensation is senior to the rights of holders to receive distributions on the offered certificates and, consequently, may result in losses being allocated to the offered certificates that would not have resulted absent the accrual of this interest.
+In addition, under certain circumstances, including a default by the borrower in the payment of principal and interest on an underlying mortgage loan, that underlying mortgage loan will become specially serviced and the special servicer will be entitled to compensation for performing special servicing functions pursuant to the related governing document(s).
+The right to receive these distributions of interest and compensation is senior to the rights of holders to receive distributions on the offered certificates and, consequently, may result in losses being allocated to the offered certificates that would not have resulted absent the accrual of this interest.